Blatko1/wgpu_snake/README.md

 ## Note

-Snake textures will probably never be added because of ugly code architecture.
+Snake textures will never be added because of ugly code architecture.

 ### Controls